pinting/TalkJS/README.md

 @volume {int}
 ```

-Set the volume for the audio/video element of a peer.
+Set a volume for the audio/video element of a peer.
 The volume needs to be between 100 and 0.

 ### setElementVolumeForAll